djcooke/compendium/_potd_101_enemies/hornet.md

   resolution: false
 abilities:
   - name: Final Sting
-    description: 'Big damage; used if not killed fast enough; possible to outrange'
+    description: 'Deals 99% max HP damage; used if not killed fast enough;
+    possible to outrange'
 ---